astra-sim/astra-sim-docs/system-layer/sysinput.md

 ```
 ...
     "active-chunks-per-dimension": 1,
-    "all-reduce-implementation-chakra": ["/app/hoti2024/demo5/inputs/custom_ring"],
+    "all-reduce-implementation-custom": ["/absolute/path/dir/custom_ring"],
 ...
 ```

 Note some differences:
-First, we use the key `all-*-implemenation-chakra` instead of `all-*-implemenation`.
+First, we use the key `all-*-implemenation-custom` instead of `all-*-implemenation`.
 Note how the Chakra ET files refereed here is different from the workload file passed to the workload layer.
 The value in each item is the absolute path to the Chakra ET files, excluding the last `{rank}.et` string (this is similar to the Workload layer input).
 Also, even if there are many 'dimensions', the list only accepts one value.
 This is because the notion of cross-dimension communication is already included in the Chakra ET.

 ### Generating Chakra ET Representation from Collective Tools